waoadb/opensource/apps/docs/docs/key-concepts/checkout.md

 ## Overview

-Different Breed® offers a flexible and fully customisable checkout experience.
+Different Breed ® offers a flexible and fully customisable checkout experience.
 We provide easy-to-use [APIs](https://waoadb-opensource.stoplight.io/docs/open-source/tw0dfszlkili2-cart-and-checkout) and a [React SDK](/docs/development-kits/react#checkout-forms) that can solve complex areas such as [forms](/docs/development-kits/react#checkout-forms).
 You can focus on creating any checkout experience you desire, with full control over the design and implementation.

 ## Collected Details

 At checkout, we require the user to provide certain data.
-The fields to be collected can be configured in the Different Breed® backend on an event basis by the event coordinator.
+The fields to be collected can be configured in the Different Breed ® backend on an event basis by the event coordinator.

 <img src="/checkout/checkout-forms.png" alt="Checkout forms diagram" data-image-zoom width="100%" height="auto"/>